linuxserver/docker-documentation/docs/misc/support-policy.md

 * Use of a custom `init` for Docker
 * Overriding container entrypoints

+## Weird Exceptions

+The following configurations don't fit nicely into any single category because "it depends".
+They're not formally supported but we may provide reasonable endeavours support in some cases.

+* Running our containers with a root (`0`) PUID or PGID

 ## Change History

+* 2024-02-13 - Add Weird Exceptions section
 * 2024-02-05 - Add ipvlan/macvlan networks
 * 2023-10-03 - Initial release